 Driving brand loyalty: how the automotive industry can retain customers

-But a 2022 S&P Global study shows that automakers' brand loyalty is in decline.
+A 2022 S&P Global study shows that car brand loyalty is in decline.

 Brand loyalty - measured by the % of buyers who choose the same brand for their next vehicle purchase - is falling across the luxury car market.